Basil

 Whilst basil is a pretty easy plant to grow there are a few pests to watch out for:

-- Caterpillars – we’re not the only ones who love the taste of basil leaves.
-Read our caterpillar page for organic control techniques.
+- Caterpillars – we’re not the only ones who love the taste of basil leaves!
+Pick off caterpillars (if you can find them) or spray with OCP eco-caterpillar killer.

 - Snails and slugs - protect seedlings with OCP eco-shield.